maxence-depire/file-analysis/README.md

 File Analysis is a small program writed in C, for interraction with files.
 You can read, write, insert line, delete line, in all type of files.

-File Analysis is under devellopement.
+File Analysis is currently under devellopement.